Lombiq/DotNest-Knowledge-Base/topics/available-modules-and-themes.md

 - A totally empty theme so you can style your site from the UI from scratch ([learn more about theming](theming)).

 Remember that you can also theme your website in a completely customized way too.
 [Click to learn more](theming).

+## Language packages
+The following language packages are also available on all DotNest sites for every built-in theme and module of Orchard:

+- Chinese Simplified (zh-CN, 95%)
+- French (fr-FR, 100%)
+- Hungarian (hu-HU, 100%)
+- Italian (it-IT, 100%)
+- Russian (ru-RU, 80%)
+- Spanish (es-ES, 100%)